|

 0 Comments

 Every time we release a book, we’ll post an interview with its author during the month before the book is published.
-Our next novel, Sand to Glass, comes out on November 1st.
-Sand to Glass is a dark literary fantasy about a kingdom on the edge of destruction, and we are interviewing Remy Apepp, who loves to explore characters’ psychology and transformations.
+Our next novel, The Forger of Faces, comes out on August 1st.
+Forger is book 2 in the Shades of Immortality series, sequel to Painter of the Dead.
+It’s a paranormal romance/adventure story perfect for fans of Egyptian mythology, and we are interviewing Catherine Butzen: lover of cats, museums, and fairy tales.

 Archives